Infectious Diseases

 - Vaccine effectiveness: ~97% after two doses.

-- Safety: Decades of surveillance confirm safety; no link to autism.
+- Safety: Decades of data show no link to autism.

 The Disease

-- Symptoms: High fever, cough, runny nose, red eyes, Koplik spots, and a spreading rash.
+- Symptoms: Fever, cough, runny nose, red eyes, Koplik spots, spreading rash.

 The Vaccine